Open-EO/openeo.org/news/2017-12-18-VITO_meeting.md

 * GRASS
 * GeoTrellis

-and on the R and python clients, and started working on a [glossary](/documentation/glossary.md).
+and on the R and python clients, and started working on a <a :href="$site.themeConfig.docPath + 'glossary.html'">glossary</a>.

 Among the many insights we gathered by sitting together and talk, we found that